 SM: Stage manager provides organizational, logistical, and technical support to the director during the rehearsal process and is responsible for the running of each performance.
 In CTC, Stage Managers are students.

-Strike: to remove a set piece or from the stage ("Strike that chair.")
+Strike: to remove a set piece or from the stage. ("Strike that chair.")
 To "strike the show" is to disassemble the entirety of the set, return all equipment to storage and leave the venue as it was before the show was set up.
 May be used as a noun to refer to the event at which the show is struck.
-All CTC members are required to be at each strike, which occurs immediately after the final performance of a production.
+All CTC members are required to be at each strike, which occurs after the final performance of a production.
+(Depending on the individual show schedule, this may happen immediately following curtain call, the following day, or over the course of a few days.)

 If you hear other non-theatre acronyms at Calvin and wonder what they mean, visit this link.